1110sillabo/ProgrammingDigitalHumanitiesBook/Ch5 - Python Crash Course/04_pythoncrashcourse_gitversion.md

 Ok, we haven't even started with the rules of Python syntax and we were *already* able to grasp quite a lot of a far from obvious program.
 There's a reason why Python is sometimes referred to as "pseudo-code that actually runs".

 If you are curious about what the program was, that was Peter Norvig's spell checker.
 Here's the full code and explanation: https://norvig.com/spell-correct.html.
-Feel free to have a look.^[Norvig works at Google and, among many other things, he has a book called *Paradigms of Artificial Intelligence Programming* you can read for free here: https://github.com/norvig/paip-lisphttps://github.com/norvig/paip-lisp. ]
+Feel free to have a look.^[Norvig works at Google and, among many other things, he has a book called *Paradigms of Artificial Intelligence Programming* you can read for free here: https://github.com/norvig/paip-lisp, yes, GitHub is that cool.]

 "That's a nice example!", you find yourself thinking.
 Ok, it was non-obvious but it resonates.
 "It seems people at *HumanDemia* want me to critically reflect on the tools I use in my daily work at quite a different level," you think.
 Next time RStudio doesn't catch a typo we will be able to reason about it from a different perspective.